It's great to have you, Rush Limbaugh, executing assigned host duties flawlessly.

 I beat Cruz so badly, it's almost ridiculous.

-And then the bosses have delegates to have a delegate, a crooked delegate system, where they go in and they try and get delegates so they can play games.
+And then the bosses have delegates that have a delegate, a crooked delegate system, where they go in and they try and get delegates so they can play games.

-But I tell you what, the voters wouldn't stand for it.
+But I tell you what, the voters wouldn't stand for it when you win by millions of votes.

 The bosses want to pick whoever they want to pick.